ALU-Schumacher/AUDITOR/media/website/content/_index.md

 Please make sure that the information you extract from the AUDITOR records has the correct data type as expected by APEL!
 This is documented here: [https://docs.egi.eu/internal/accounting/record-and-message-formats/grid-accounting/](https://docs.egi.eu/internal/accounting/record-and-message-formats/grid-accounting/).

-Different field types are available, depending on the source of the value that is needed: `ComponentField`, `MetaField`, `ConstantField`, `ScoreField`, `NormalisedField`, and `NormalisedWallDurationField`.
+Different field types are available, depending on the source of the value that is needed: `ComponentField`, `MetaField`, `ConstantField`, `ScoreField`, and `NormalisedField`.
 The type to be used is indicated after the name of the field with a leading exclamation mark, e.g. `Processors: !ComponentField`.

 `ComponentField` extracts the value from a `component` in the AUDITOR record.
 The mandatory parameter of this field is `name`, which gives the name of the component in the AUDITOR record.
 If the value needs to be modified, e.g. if it has another unit than the one expected by APEL, the optional parameter `divide_by` has to be used.